AdityaKrishnaProjects/Python_Documentation_Exploration/General_Notes.md

 __Indentation for Control Flow__

-It is important to realise that indentation gives the control flow operator the instructions for what to do if its condition is met.
-With this in mind, it makes sense that the else operator is on the same line as the if operator, as if it was inside of the body of if, then else would execute after if executed, whereas we know they represent two different paths for execution of the program.
-This is why elif is useful, as without if the new if would be in the body of else, and then we would get cascading else operators for multiple cases.
+It is important to realise that indentation gives the control flow construct the instructions for what to do if its condition is met.
+With this in mind, it makes sense that the else construct is on the same line as the if construct, as if it was inside of the body of if, then else would execute after if executed, whereas we know they represent two different paths for execution of the program.
+This is why elif is useful, as without if the new if would be in the body of else, and then we would get cascading else constructs for multiple cases.
 For comparing the same value to several constants or checking for specific types or attributes we might use the match statement.

 __for Statements__